 What Is A Cinquain Poem?

 Cinquain, pronounced as sin-cane, is an easy-to-write poetry style as it has only five lines, with few words in each line.
 The first and the last lines have only two syllables, whereas the middle verses have a few more words.
 This writing style gives a diamond shape or a tree-like shape to the poem.
+It is usually written in iambic meter.

 Though they are only five lines long, cinquains tell us a story.
 Not just description words, they also have action words or conclusions.